LLM Visibility Checker

 What this checker analyzes

-- AI crawler access
+- AI model discovery and crawler access

-- internal links to authority pages
+- entity signals, topic coverage, and internal links to authority pages

 Why it matters